A corner of Hoa Lu ancient capital now

 Located in the area bordering the modern districts of Gia Vien and Ninh Binh city, Hoa Lu encompasses an ancient alluvial plain.
 Nestled at the feet of a mountain range bristling with limestone karsts pockmarked with caves and crisscrossed with an abundance of fresh water streams, it seems tailored for habitation.
 In such a rich natural environment, it would be more surprising if a rich and varied civilization had not appeared.
 As it is, Hoa Lu could be argued as the birth place not just of the Vietnamese nation but the Vietnamese people themselves.

-As these early hunters and gatherers migrated to husbandry and agriculture, clans, alliances and “kingdoms” waxed and waned for millennia without ever forming a central authority or shared national identity.
-During the Lac Viet-Van Lang- Au Lac period of prehistoric Vietnam, the area was divided into a number of clans loosely aligned with the mystical, almost mythical Hung/Hong Bang Dynasty (2879-258 BC).
+As the history of Hoa Lua attests, these early hunters and gatherers migrated to husbandry and agriculture.
+Clans, alliances and “kingdoms” waxed and waned for millennia without ever forming a central authority or a shared national identity.
+Eventually, during the Lac Viet-Van Lang- Au Lac period of prehistoric Vietnam, the area was divided into a number of clans loosely aligned with the mystical, almost mythical Hung/Hong Bang Dynasty (2879-258 BC).

 An Lac